y1hao/kubernetes-the-hard-way-vibe/README.md

-# Kubernetes the Hard Way (Vibe Version)
+# Kubernetes The Hard Way (Vibe Version)

 ## Motivation

-Kubernetes the Hard Way is a classic learning resource for people who want learn Kubernetes seriously.
-I also followed it when I first learned Kubernetes a couple of years ago.
-It did give me more familarity and a better mental model of the moving pieces in Kubernetes.
+[Kubernetes the Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) is a classic learning resource for everyone who wants learn Kubernetes seriously.
+I also followed that tutorial when I first learned Kubernetes a couple of years ago.
+It gave me more familarity and a better mental model of the moving pieces in Kubernetes.
 However, since the explanations in that tutorial were very brief, for many parts I ended up just following along by copying and pasting the documented bash snippets, without really gaining a thorough understanding.
 In the end, everything worked, but I still didn't feel 100% confident.

 And I realised that's very similar to the experience of vibe coding.
 So I began to wonder - why don't I just vibe code the whole thing from scratch?
-In the end, I should get something that works as well, but in the process, I would get to make a lot more decisions, and ask a lot more questions - this should teach me more.
+In the end, I should get something that works as well, but in the process, I would get to make a lot more decisions, and ask a lot more questions - and this would teach me more skills and knowledge.

 ## Approach